SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: SpecCLIP

 The similarity matrix are scaled by a temperature parameter $\tau$ (set to 15.5, following \citealt{2024MNRAS.531.4990P}):

 where $\langle \cdot, \cdot \rangle$ denotes the dot product between two embedding vectors.
 This dot product becomes equivalent to cosine similarity if the vectors are normalized.
 The parameter $\tau$ controls how confidently the contrastive loss distinguishes positives from negatives.
-Larger $\tau$ leads to higher confidence and stronger push/pull between matched and mismatched pairs.
+The larger $\tau$ leads to greater confidence and greater push/pull between the matched and mismatched pairs.